 Once upon a time, a business would speak and people would listen.
 But in 2022, the opposite is true.

 It's no longer sufficient for a business to offer a clearly defined brand identity backed by a clever marketing campaign.
+Or even to convey its brand story.
 It needs to offer a total experience for customers — not so much a product as a way of life.

 Let's look at just how Amazon got to be Amazon in the first place.

 The Digital Landscape — The People's Landscape

-When Amazon launched in 1995, the Internet was hardly the ubiquitous phenomenon it is in 2020.
+When Amazon launched in 1995, the internet was hardly the ubiquitous phenomenon it is in 2020.
 But it was ruled by an ethos that distinguished it from traditional media.

 As frustrating as it can be for companies to try and navigate the peculiar ecosystem that is Amazon, it's to Jeff Bezos' credit that he recognized a void in this emerging digital landscape.

 That doesn't mean that there weren't risks.
 When Amazon first went public in 1997, its revenue was only approximately $15.75 million — and that was with an accumulated deficit of close to $6 million.
-In 2019, the company's reported net sales were over $469 billion.
+In 2021, the company's reported net sales were over $469 billion.